Calumma benovskyi: Evolutionary importance

-Calumma bnoskyi is of particular importance to understanding the evolution and dispersal of chameleons due to the fact that it is the first and only known member of Calumma found outside of Madagascar, which separated from mainland Africa during the early Cretaceous.
+Calumma benoskyi is of particular importance to understanding the evolution and dispersal of chameleons due to the fact that it is the first and only known member of Calumma found outside of Madagascar, which separated from mainland Africa during the early Cretaceous.
 This makes Calumma one of several groups of animals that are endemic to the island today, but appear to have had its origin on the mainland only to later disperse across the Mozambique Channel sometime during the Oligocene to Miocene.
 Other animals of such origin include the tenrecs and the aye-aye, both of which have relatives on the mainland and arrived through a single dispersal event.

 A continental origin for Calumma is consistent with the works of Tolley et al., who suggest that rather than having originated on Madagascar and spread from there, chameleons have originated on the mainland and colonized the islands of the Indian Ocean across multiple waves.
 Regarding Madagascar in particular, Tolley and colleagues suggest that at least two dispersal events occurred.
 The first, taking place during the Paleocene, would have introduced the Brookesia lineage to the island while the later event is proposed to have taken place during the Oligocene.
 Such dispersal would be possible through the use of natural rafts like trees, a mode of transport especially favorable for arboreal animals like chameleons, and the presence of eastward currents that would transport such rafts from Africa to the shores of Madagascar.

-Besides the mere presence of C. bnoskyi, other factors also support that this genus' originated on the mainland.
+Besides the mere presence of C. benoskyi, other factors also support that this genus' originated on the mainland.
 For instance, phylogenetic analysis finds that both Calumma and Furcifer nest in a clade that otherwise contains genera found on the mainland.
 However, some complications are also introduced by the presence of Calumma in Miocene Africa.
-Tolley and colleagues proposed that Calumma and Furcifer are sister taxa that split from one another during the Eocene, long before the appearance of Calumma bnoskyi.
+Tolley and colleagues proposed that Calumma and Furcifer are sister taxa that split from one another during the Eocene, long before the appearance of Calumma benoskyi.
 If the sister relationship between these two genera holds true, this would mean that both must have had their origin on the continent, rather than splitting and diversifying after their dispersal to Madagascar.
 A further problem lies in the precise phylogenetic placement of the species.
-Although it is the oldest member of Calumma, C. bnoskyi appears to have been a derived member of the genus and not part of the ancestral lineage.
+Although it is the oldest member of Calumma, C. benoskyi appears to have been a derived member of the genus and not part of the ancestral lineage.
 This indicates that there is a large gap in knowledge regarding the diversity of chameleons in Oligocene to Miocene Africa.

 Regardless of the precise details of the dispersal, Čerňanský and colleagues agree with Tolley in supporting a continental origin of chameleons.
 They regard the older “out of Madagascar” hypothesis as unlikely given the early separation between the two landmasses, the lack of evidence for a significant landbridge and the fact that the currents at the time of dispersal were unfavorable for any animal to travel to the mainland, only changing direction during the middle Miocene.